MStitterich-IU/dgs_detection/README.md

-# Sign Language Detection via Action Recognition
+# DGS Detection
 ## Overview
-This repository contains the prototype of a solution designed to detect and recognize sign language gestures through action recognition.
+The DGS detection project contains the prototype of a solution designed to detect and recognize sign language gestures through action recognition.
+Using a LSTM model, it can be trained with previously recorded video frames which in turn can be used for live detection and recognition of sign language gestures in front of a camera.

-The prototype supports the recording of training data, creating a Sequential machine learning model and training it with the previously recorded data.
-In a final step the model can be used to perform sign language gestures in front of a camera and tell the user what gesture it recognized.
-The main focus of the project has been the German sign language (DGS), but its functionality can easily be used for other sign languages as well.
+While the project was initially designed to work with the German sign language (abbreviated as DGS), its functionality can easily be transferred to any other sign language that utilizes hand and arm gestures for letters, words or full expressions.